Budapestby VisitCity Guides

 Modern spa design blends contemporary comfort with traditional wellness treatments at Budapest hotels

-Margaret Island provides Budapest's most serene spa hotel experiences, where car-free tranquility enhances the wellness journey.
-The Ensana Grand Margaret Island, built in 1873, offers panoramic views of the Danube while providing comprehensive spa facilities with multiple thermal pools.
-An underground tunnel connects guests to additional thermal facilities across the island, creating a unique wellness campus experience.
+Margaret Island has Budapest's most peaceful spa hotel experiences.
+There are no cars here, which makes the wellness journey even better.
+The Ensana Grand Margaret Island was built in 1873 and has great views of the Danube while giving you comprehensive spa facilities with multiple thermal pools.
+An underground tunnel connects guests to more thermal facilities across the island, creating a unique wellness campus experience.

-The island setting allows for a complete escape from urban energy while remaining easily accessible from central Budapest.
-Guests can combine thermal bathing with peaceful walks through mature parkland, creating a holistic wellness experience that extends beyond the spa walls.
+Being on the island lets you completely escape from city energy while staying easily accessible from central Budapest.
+We found that guests can combine thermal bathing with peaceful walks through mature parkland, creating a complete wellness experience that goes way beyond the spa walls.

-Budapest's luxury spa hotels offer comprehensive wellness facilities that rival the world's best destinations.
-The Párisi Udvar Hotel Budapest, housed in a stunning Art Nouveau shopping arcade, features the Zafir Spa with three treatment rooms including couples' facilities, hot tubs, saunas, and steam rooms.
+Budapest's luxury spa hotels have comprehensive wellness facilities that compete with the world's best destinations.
+The Párisi Udvar Hotel Budapest is housed in a stunning Art Nouveau shopping arcade and has the Zafir Spa with three treatment rooms including couples' facilities, hot tubs, saunas, and steam rooms.
 The hotel's location within a converted shopping arcade creates a unique atmosphere where historical grandeur meets contemporary luxury.

 Serene treatment room with massage table, white linens, and wooden storage shelves